- Ordering Textbooks Online

 Keeping Your Costs Down

-Buy early (or buy late) to get USED books.
-Not all books on our shelf will be USED.
-Some people prefer to buy only NEW books.
+- Although some prefer only new textbooks, buying USED is a great way to keep costs down.
 If you prefer to buy USED, shop early.
 If there are no USED in stock, consider waiting a few days after classes start and those who have dropped the class have returned their books.
 Our NEW/USED selection changes daily.

-- Titles available to rent will be identified on the website approximately 2 weeks before textbooks go on sale.
+- Titles available to rent will be identified on the website.

 - If you order online, simply make your choice from the drop-down options of NEW RENTAL-USED RENTAL.